appgardenstudios/hyaline/www/content/documentation-v1/explanation/extract.md

 </div>

-In this example you can see a markdown document being extracted into a document and its sections.
+In this example you can see the markdown document being extracted into a document and its sections based on the configured extractor.

 ### Extracting Documentation - html